 Knee pain due to growth or overuse may not cause severe complications in most teens.
 Knee injuries have an increased risk of recurrence, and the pain may worsen if left unmanaged.
 Medical conditions, such as osteoarthritis in obese teens, may cause increased pain.

-If left untreated, teens with musculoskeletal disorders may also have an increased risk for worsening knee pain over time.
+If left untreated, teens with musculoskeletal disordersiXA group of health conditions that typically affect the muscles, joints, and bones, causing pain, swelling, and muscle weakness. may also have an increased risk for worsening knee pain over time.

 Prevention Of Knee Pain In Teens